pranayjalan254/TokenTrackr/README.md

 - **Custom Date Selection**: Users can select custom dates to view token balances at specific points in time, helping them analyze their portfolio's performance over any given period.

 - **Graphical Display**: The historical data is displayed through visually appealing charts, allowing users to track trends easily.
-This data is fetched from reliable sources like Bitquery and Alchemy, ensuring accuracy.
+This data is fetched from Alchemy API services, ensuring accuracy.

 #### 5. **Token Allowances Management**:
    TokenTrackr provides a feature for managing ERC-20 token allowances, which allows users to see which decentralized applications have permission to spend their tokens and modify or revoke those permissions.